Radoslaw-Wolnik/Music-Band/README.md

-# Music-Band
+# portfolio
-a full stack website in ts for music band with extensive ticket merch shop and subscription model
+portfolio that will have a kubnets setup for hosting my projects and logic behind exploring them